BleuLlama/AmigaInputToUSB/README.md

 - Sega Genesis - Requires 5v on pin 5, rework
 - Sega Saturn - Requires rewiring and code rework

+# Autodetect Feature Theory

+Essentially the idea is that we will profile sets of signals coming in to determine what they look the most like.

+Joystick data has pairs (up, down) and (left, right) which are mutually exclusive.
+That means that you can never have it sending "up" and "down" at the same time.
+If we ever see anything like that, we know it's a mouse plugged in to the input.
+Mice also generate a substantial amount more traffic.
+1 second of mouse traffic might be 200 changes of data, whereas the same 1 second of Joystick traffic is only a few dozen changes.

+If it's a mouse, we can profile pairs of pins to determine if it's an Amiga or Atari ST mouse.
+For each of the Amiga pairs (1,3) and (2,4) and similarly for each of the Atari pairs (1,2) and (3,4), we have an 8 bit value that contains the past 4 sequence changes.
+The basic loop is something like this:

+	value = 0;
+	// store 1,2 as the bottom two bits of "value" if( readPin(1) ) value |= 0010
+	if( readPin(2) ) value |= 0001

+	// the bottom most 3 bits of "last value" are the
+	// previous value.
+	if( (lastValue & 0000 0011) != value ))
+	{
+		// it was different.
+		// shift last value over, add the current value to it lastValue = (lastValue <<2 ) & 1111 1100;
+		lastValue |= value;

+		// now the tricky part, we do simple checks for the
+		// last 4 history values (aka "lastValue") for
+		// something that looks like a mouse gray code sequence

+		if(   ( lastValue == 10 11 01 00 )
+		   || ( lastValue == 01 11 10 00 ) ) {
+			// it was an Atari ST Mouse sequence atariTransitionDetected++;
+		}
+	}

+We do this for all four pairs of the possible quadrature/gray code sequences.
+We certainly get a bunch of false positives, but we get substantially more true positives.

+After reading a hundred or so readings, we can easily tell by comparing "atariTransitionDetected" with "amigaTransitionDetected" to know which it is.
+There is a substantial difference between them.
+It is remarkably reliable!

-# Current Status Notes
+# Current Status Notes Log

+### 2015/07/28

+Implemented the first run through of the autodetect code in the "explorer" section of the firmware, and determined that the idea actually works well!
+I added the writeup above to explain the theory.
+Now I just need to edit the firmware to work this in to the startup routine.

 ### 2015/07/20

 My Atari ST mouse has arrived in the mail today!
-I have tweaked the code, cleaned it up a little, and confirmed that it works with this mouse.
+I have tweaked the code, cleaned it up a little, and confirmed that the firmware works with this mouse.
 Images have been added to the project to show the Leonardo hookup diagram, as well as diagrams for converting between Amiga and Atari mice.

 ### 2015/07/15